 The interview stage is a tricky process; you prepare for a round of interviews and then wait patiently for an answer, and sometimes you might even end up getting ghosted.
 Whether you’ve been rejected or offered the job, it’s essential to get some valuable feedback from the hiring manager.

-We caught up with career coach Kyle Elliot who offered expert tips on when and how feedback should be requested after a job interview.
+We caught up with career coach Kyle Elliot who offered expert tips and direct examples on the best practices for requesting feedback after a job interview.

 Kyle begins by explaining that not all recruiters are willing to offering feedback after an interview, but this shouldn’t deter you.
 You should always ask for feedback, but be aware that some cannot offer it due to legal repercussions.